aquasecurity/kube-hunter/README.md

 `./kube-hunter.py`

 ### Container
 Aqua Security maintains a containerised version of kube-hunter at `aquasec/kube-hunter`.
-This container includes this source code, plus some additional code for uploading results into a report that can be viewed at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com).
+This container includes this source code, plus an additional (closed source) reporting plugin for uploading results into a report that can be viewed at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com).
+Please note that running the `aquasec/kube-hunter` container and uploading reports data are subject to additional [terms and conditions](https://kube-hunter.aquasec.com/eula.html).

+The Dockerfile in this repository allows you to build a containerised version without the reporting plugin.

 If you run the kube-hunter container with the host network it will be able to probe all the interfaces on the host: